We offer several devices and services to support your hearing and visual assistance needs while enjoying films at The Grand.

 Open Caption Wednesdays

-In order to best serve our patrons who are deaf or hard of hearing, we present our films with open captioning each Wednesday.
+In order to best serve our patrons who are deaf or hard of hearing, or prefer viewing with captions, we present our films with open captioning each Wednesday.
 We include this service on as many films and on every screening that we can so patrons can enjoy a captioned film without extra equipment.

 WHAT IS OPEN CAPTIONING?